 The interior measures 1,600 sq. feet and features a mezzanine.
 The cabinets, tasting bar and woodwork are all made of Brazilian cherry wood and the floor tiles were imported from Turkey.
 The room is lit by a 22′ x 10′ chandelier made of seven 2′ x 2′ antique copper fixtures.
 The centerpiece 10’ x 20’ antique stained-glass window was created in Germany in 1906 by the renowned Franz Mayer & Co. and depicts three of the Greek muses in a beautiful garden.

-Harvest Dance by Welton Rotz was installed in 1992.
-Hewn from a single block of Carrara marble, the sculpture aptly depicts a man and woman dancing in joyful celebration of a successful grape harvest.
+Harvest Dance by Welton Rotz was installed in 1993.
+Hewn from a single block of Carrara marble, this piece was commissioned to celebrate harvest in Napa Valley- it depicts a man and a women holding a basket of grapes.

 Repose is a bronze sculpture created by artist Philip Dizick and depicts a nude woman reclining on her side peacefully dreaming.
 In her sleep space, past and present cease to exist and the meaning of her life is clearly seen.